|Guide||♦||12 Triplogs||0 Topics|

 The Grand Circle of the Grand Circle

 This is one of the more common itineraries for backpacking the Grand Canyon, especially for those who are new to backpacking in general.
-The greatest benefit of this approach is that it gives you an up close and personal experience with the most famous sites in the Grand Canyon backcountry without stressful and difficult timelines.
+The greatest benefit of this approach is that it gives you an up-close and personal experience with the most famous sites in the Grand Canyon backcountry without stressful and difficult timelines.
 It is doable any time of year because of the availability of water at several points along the route and the fact that the trails are maintained even in winter.
-However, it should be noted that travel on this route during the heart of summer or winter will require special preparation.
+However, it should be noted that travel on this route during the heat of summer or winter will require special preparation.
 The Grand Canyon is nothing if not a land of extremes!

 Detailed descriptions are available on HAZ for each of the trails involved in this loop: South Kaibab, North Kaibab Trail to Ribbon Falls, Bright Angel Trail and Plateau Point.
 I'll try not to repeat too much from those.

 As a backpack, this is comfortably completed in 3-4 days - though there are endless additional possibilities for longer trips.
 If you go too fast, you'll miss the fun of this particular trip!
-Beginning on the South Kaibab, it typically takes a easy day of hiking to reach the campground at Bright Angel creek and Phantom Ranch (7.5 mi - -4380' AEG).
+Beginning on the South Kaibab, it typically takes an easy day of hiking to reach the campground at Bright Angel Creek and Phantom Ranch (7.5 mi - -4380' AEG).
 Staying overnight here requires permits or (in the case of Phantom Ranch) advance reservations.
-Camping at BA is posh camping by any standard, with potable water spigots, flush toilets, picnic benches, food storage containers and (best of all) cold beverages at the Phantom Ranch Canteen.
+Camping at BA is posh camping by any standard, with potable water spigots, flush toilets, picnic benches, food storage containers, and (best of all) cold beverages at the Phantom Ranch Canteen.